werayuthgswu/expressjs-webserver/README.md

 11. Use ctrl+c to stop node application
 <br>

-**Exercise**
+**Exercise** (You need to restart **npm start** when you modify your code)
-1. Currently, webpage display a note without showing which part is the subject and which part is the content.
-Modify code so that it displays (after your have posted)
+1. Currently, webpage displays a note without showing which part is the subject and which part is the content.
+Modify code so that it displays (after your have posted). <b> DO NOT</b> modify the form
    <pre>
-    <b>Title:</b>  FirstTitle
+    <b>Subject:</b>  FirstTitle
-    <b>Content:</b>  This is my first content
+    <b>Data:</b>  This is my first content
    </pre>
-3. Currently, when you click Tag, it returns an empty tag.
-Modify code so that it gives you **[‘unknown’]** if the content has not been tagged.
+3. Currently, when you click View Tags, it returns an empty tag.
+Modify code so that it is not empty, but returns **[‘unknown’]** if the content has not been tagged.

-4. Currently, when you click Category, it returns an error.
-Modify code so that it gives you **[‘unknown’]** if the content is not belong to any category.
+4. Currently, when you click View Category, it returns an error.
+Modify code so that it return **[‘unknown’]** simmilar to that of **view tags** if the content is not belong to any category.